Getting craft room ideas for small spaces can be hard, and even more difficult if you are a crafter or blogger and need a dedicated workspace.

 3. Keep The Essentials Close

-You want to be able to get into your projects without interrupting your workflow in order to get yarn or a tape measure from another room.
+You want to be able to get into your projects without interrupting your workflow in order to get yarn, your hooks, or a tape measure from another room.

-Identify which items you frequently use and make sure you can access them quickly, add shelves, drawers and storage boxes if you can, to store all of your essentials.
+Identify which items you frequently use and make sure you can access them quickly, add trays, shelves, drawers, racks, bins and storage boxes, a rolling cart, and even a small closet if you can, to store all of your essentials.

-For larger items like yarn, you may need a good shelving unit for this, organised in baskets, or in other stoarge containers with room to breathe.
+For larger items like yarn, you may need a good shelving unit for this, organized in baskets, buckets, or in other storage containers with room to breathe.

 4. Decoration To Inspire

-Besides the essential work items, you also need to surround yourself with decorative, as well as personal items.
+Besides the essential work items, you also need to surround yourself with decorative, as well as personal items that fit your own style.

-They are great for motivation and inspiration when you sit at your desk and go to work.
+They are great for motivation and inspiration when you sit at your crafting table and go to work.

-That means putting pictures of your loved ones around you, hanging inspirational quotes, plus adding some of your own makes.
+That means putting pictures of your loved ones around you, hanging inspirational quotes, plus adding some of your own DIY projects.

 5. Craft Room Storage

-Many people working at home neglect the importance of smart storage.
+Many people working at home neglect the importance of craft storage.

-If you don’t pay attention to where you put your craft supplies and necessities, it will affect your productivity.
+If you don’t pay attention to where you put your craft supplies, art supplies, and necessities, it will affect your productivity.

-You need storage baskets and enough shelving in order to be as organised as possible.
+You need storage baskets and enough shelving in order to be as organized as possible.

 Think about the items you use – where are they while you’re using them and where they go after you’re done with them.